BloomBooks/BloomDesktop/src/BloomBrowserUI/bookEdit/html/font-awesome/Readme.txt

 The font is still a complete one.
 Since we're only using 4 characters from it, in principle it should be possible to make a smaller file.
 My first attempt (using fontello, http://fontello.com/) did not work, even though I attempted to give the characters the same names and code points as font-awesome expects, and even gave the font file the same name.
 I just got boxes.

+Note that this folder MUST be located within the folder that contains EditControls.htm.
+FireFox 'same origin' rules prevent loading the font otherwise, and you get boxes instead of icons (with no obvious explanation).